Only 45 percent of America’s public schools have a full-time school nurse

 Families without sufficient health care coverage may rely upon the school nurse for their children’s routine health care needs and screenings.
 Without a school nurse, those children may not receive the care they need.

 Children often confide in nurses as they build trust with them.
-For example, a child may tell a school nurse about domestic violence or a lack of food at home.
+For example, a child may tell a school nurse about domestic violence with the help of Long Beach domestic violence lawyers or a lack of food at home.

 “It’s their safe place,” Davis said.
 “They feel like their school nurse is someone they can trust to talk with.”